hecrenews/hecrenews.github.io/_posts/2020-08-09-hecrenews-to-take-legal-action-against-houston-hecretaries.md.md

 - HBA
 ---

-A few months ago a [coach lost all hope in humanity due to a name selection competition] (https://hecrenews.github.io/jekyll/update/2020/05/24/local-sports-team-loses-faith-in-humanity-after-name-selection-competition.html).
+A few months ago a [coach lost all hope in humanity due to a name selection competition](https://hecrenews.github.io/jekyll/update/2020/05/24/local-sports-team-loses-faith-in-humanity-after-name-selection-competition.html).
 The HBA was busy with other pressing issues but they finally got a chance to look at the article and they are not happy.
 While the HBA loves the appreciation, dedication, and following of them or the Hecretary Bird, a sports team naming themselves after the Hecretary Birds has caught their radar.